 The first step is to hollow out your orange.
 Slice off just a bit of the top of the orange.
 Be sure to save the top!
-You’ll use it as a “lid” when its in the campfire.
-I started by cutting out the center with a knife, and the scooped out everything else that remained with a spoon.
-And of course, I ate the inside of the orange too!
+You’ll use it as a “lid” when it’s in the campfire.
+I started by cutting out the center with a knife, and then scooped out everything else that remained using a spoon.
+(And of course, I ate the inside of the orange too!)

 Fill your orange peel about three-quarters.
 The cake will rise in the orange and start to pour out over the edges if you overfill it.

 Place the top back on the orange, and tightly wrap it with aluminum foil.
-I wrapped it like a candy wrapper, so I could easily grab the edges of the foil with tongs to rotate the cake in the fire.
+I wrapped it like a candy wrapper so that I could easily grab the edges of the foil with tongs to rotate the cake in the fire.

 Cooking time will vary based on how hot your fire is.
 Ours cooked way faster than I was expecting!
 I checked it after 10 minutes, and it was done.

 While cooking, you don’t have to rotate it.
 The foil and orange peel lock the heat it so it cooks evenly.

 Carefully unwrap your foil after 10-12 minutes to check your cake.
 It’s done when you can stick it with a knife or toothpick and it comes away clean.